kwyn/resume/README.md

 ###Uber - Internal Tools Engineer
 >2014

- - Built a user interface for support workers to seamlessly respond to requests
  - Integrated support tools into the existing Python/Postgres API to efficiently gather data about individual support tickets.
+ - Built a user interface for support workers to seamlessly respond to requests.
  - Got up to speed with 5 different code bases within the first month and committed code to further the support team's effectiveness.

 ###Node.js - TCP/IP bridge server for Live Poker Gaming
 >2014

- - Built Node.js server to bridge HTML5, and iPhone client to communicat via JSON to TCP/IP server
+ - Built Node.js server to bridge HTML5, and iPhone client to communicate via JSON to TCP/IP server
  - Using socket.io for speed and reliability per client specification.
  - Implimented end points for Facebook Oauth and various payment systems i.e. paypal, venmo, stripe.